vcb88/crew-ai-demo/README.md

 # Personal AI Assistant CrewAI Project

+## Overview
-This project implements a multi-agent personal AI assistant using the CrewAI framework.
-The system is designed to demonstrate collaborative intelligence among specialized AI agents to assist users with various aspects of their daily lives, including scheduling, learning, financial planning, and health & wellness.
+This project implements a sophisticated multi-agent personal AI assistant leveraging the CrewAI framework.
+It showcases how specialized AI agents can collaboratively work towards complex user goals, enhancing productivity, well-being, and knowledge acquisition.
+The system is designed with a hybrid memory architecture, combining short-term conversational context with a long-term vector database for persistent learning and recall.

 ## Project Structure